mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step8.md

 Notice again, the current active namespace `default` is highlighted in yellow.

-Now, let's switch to the `frontend` namespace by typing:
+Now, let's switch to the `frontend` namespace by typing the below command:

 `kubens frontend`{{execute}}